-We have finished reading Faces of Foster Care which was written by DCFYI board member Lisa Aguirre.
-Lisa's book is a series of profiles of people she interviewed; most are adults who were in foster care.
+We have finished reading Faces of Foster Care, written by DCFYI board member Lisa Aguirre.
+Lisa's book is a series of profiles of people she interviewed, mostly adults who were in foster care.
 (The others are adoptive parents or child welfare professionals.)

 More broadly, Lisa's hope (and ours) is that the book will raise awareness about children in foster care and encourage others to get involved.
 At DCFYI we believe that not enough people know that there are teens in care who want adult support and adoptive families and that raising awareness means more teens could have adults in their lives.